dminca/dminca.github.io/content/posts/p1-multi-tenant-thanos-with-jsonnet.md

 you'll notice the script craps-out midway while rendering through [kube-prometheus][7] `jsonnet` files ...

-That's why I've wrote a small Go program helper to tackle this operation in a much safer and faster way see [codeberg.org/dminca/tiny-programs/jsonnet-convert][11]
+That's why I've written a small Go program helper to tackle this operation in a much safer and faster way see [codeberg.org/dminca/tiny-programs/jsonnet-convert][11]

 Shell scripts have been for a long time considered the _glue code_ of architecture